prerit1998jain/Competitive-Programming-with-Python/README.md

 # Hackerrank-Python-Codes
-These repository consist of my codes for the problems in python from Hackerrank
+These repository consist of my codes for the problems in python from Hackerrank.